 Step 3: Assign weights to the criteria

-We’ll assign weights to each criterion, which will represent its importance relative to the other criteria.
+We’ll assign weights to each criterion, representing its importance relative to the other criteria.
 The sum of the weights should equal 1 (or 100%).
 In this case, we’ve used hypothetical weights, but you could gather input from community members to assign weights based on their preferences.

 |Traffic congestion relief||0.25|